 This 5GSM cause is used by the network or UE to indicate that the PTI provided to it is unassigned or reserved.

+Cause #xx – Maximum data rate per UE for user-plane integrity protection is too low

+This 5GSM cause is used by the network to indicate that the requested service cannot be provided due to the maximum data rate per UE for user-plane integrity protection is too low.